ChinweDevops/HttpsRemoteRepo/README.md

 # HttpsRemoteRepo
-This is an important aspect of creating Repositry
+This is an important aspect of creating Repositry, for better clarity